- Trending Cases

 Over the past few years, the State of California has been ravaged by fire.
-Nearly 9,000 wildfires were reported alone in 2017 and destroyed over 1.2 million acres of land (which is approximately the size of Delaware), more than 10,800 structures and killed at least 46 people.
+Nearly 9,000 wildfires were reported alone in 2017 and wiped out over 1.2 million acres of land (which is approximately the size of Delaware), destroyed more than 10,800 structures, and killed at least 46 people.
+The recent Camp Fire in Butte County was also named the largest and deadliest fire in California history.
 If you or someone you know what impacted by these devastating fires, then you may be eligible for financial compensation.

 PG&E and Southern California Edison are responsible for providing electricity in California, but are they also responsible for the annihilation of land, homes and lives who fell victim to these fires?
 Consider these facts: